ChemBioHTP/EnzyHTP/README.md

 ![](Four_modules_whitebg.png)

 # Documentation
-Currently we are still preparing documentations for EnzyHTP and the code itself is under refactoring.
-The document is expected to online along with the refactored code.
-For now, you can check our paper (https://pubs.acs.org/doi/10.1021/acs.jcim.1c01424) and corresponding use cases under /Test_file/FAcD_expanse
+Complete documentation for EnzyHTP is in progress, and its code is under refactoring.
+Stay tuned for documentation and the refactored code.
+For an in-depth description of EnzyHTP, please refer to our paper (https://pubs.acs.org/doi/10.1021/acs.jcim.1c01424) and corresponding use cases under /Test_file/FAcD_expanse

 # Requirement
 ## External Program